OctopusDeploy/blog/blog/2019-02/dbup-database-deployments/index.md

 With these new features we are going to put together a .NET Core DbUp console application to deploy to SQL Server.
 Then we will put together a process in Octopus Deploy for it to run that console application.

+All the code below be found on [GitHub](https://github.com/OctopusSamples/DbUpSample).

 **Please Note:** I chose .NET Core over .NET Framework because it could be built and run anywhere.
 DbUp is a .NET Standard library.
-It will work just as great in a .NET Framework application.
+DbUp will work just as great in a .NET Framework application.

 Alright, let's fire up our IDE of choice and create an .NET Core Console Application.

 **Please Note:** I am using JetBrain's Rider to build this console application.
 I prefer it over Visual Studio.

+### Scaffolding

-Alright, we have the console created.
+Alright, we have the console application created.
 Now we need to bring in the DbUp NuGet packages.
 Let's go to our NuGet Package Manager.

 ![](rider-managenugetpackagesselection.png)